owenvickery/umbrella_sampling/README.md

 The script copies the pullf files from the windows directory into the analysis folder.
 If you have multiple part files within the windows directory they are concatonated together.

-1st you need to fetch all the pullf files from the windows directory.
+First you need to fetch all the pullf files from the windows directory.
 The script can do this for you.

 This command needs to be run from within the analysis folder.